 “Then they will deliver you [i.e., those who are true followers of Jesus Christ] up to tribulation and kill you, and you will be hated by all nations for My name’s sake.
 And then many will be offended, will betray one another, and will hate one another.
 Then many false prophets will rise up and deceive many.
 And because lawlessness will abound, the love of many will grow cold.”

-These scripture verses indicate that (1) there will be both expectations of war and actual wars, (2) Christians will be severely persecuted, (3) people who profess to be Christians will betray other Christians, (4) many people will be deceived by false prophets, and (5) a lot of weak Christians will lose their zeal for their faith.
+These scripture verses indicate that during the End Times (1) there will be both expectations of war and actual wars, (2) Christians will be severely persecuted, (3) people who profess to be Christians will betray other Christians, (4) many people will be deceived by false prophets, and (5) a lot of Christians will become less committed to their Christian beliefs.

 Jesus Christ asserts in Mark 13:5-8a, 12-13a,